bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

 # Data quality check on merged data

-## Verify that the total number of rows in each column header tally with the total number of rows added up across the 12 excel files.
+Verifying if the total number of rows in each column header tally with the total number of rows added up across the 12 excel files
 ```SQL
 SELECT
   COUNT(X1) AS Count_X1,